gemvein/paid_up/README.md

 #### Version 0.12.0

+Version 0.12.0 requires Ruby 2.3 or higher because of the use of the `&.` operator.

 ##### paid_for Mixin

 The methods `table_rows` and `rolify_rows` were renamed to `table_rows_count` and `rolify_rows_count`, replaced by methods that fetch the rows themselves.